COYE-Coder/Annual-Cropland-Extent/README.md

 Our map highlights the long-term trajectory of the central North American cropland footprint across political boundaries, with important applications for rural livelihoods, conservation policy, and biodiversity protection.

 ## Organization
-- This is not intended to be a working repository.
-Rather, the submodules contained are intended to demonstrate the analysis pipeline, and are each disparate from one another.
+- Due to patchy data availability and permissions, this is not intended to be a working repository.
+Rather, the submodules contained are intended to demonstrate the analysis pipeline.
+Each submodule is a disparate entity indicating the four major portions of the analysis pipeline.
+These correspond roughly to the major sections of the Methods in the below preprint.
+-
 - Generally, the pipeline follows the below sequence (with corresponding `submodule name`):
   -  EXPORT_DATA `export_pipeline` --> TRAIN MODEL AND RUN INFERENCE `training_inference` --> VALIDATE MODEL `validation` --> CORRECT FOR SYSTEMATIC BIAS `bias_correction`